-If you’re a drummer, buying the right cymbals for your setup can be a tricky process.
-Often, drummers prefer to buy cymbals individually, as it allows them to buy the exact models they like, and mix and match brands and models.
-There are plenty of situations, however, in which simply buying a cymbal pack is the way to go.
-For starters, cymbal packs are often a little cheaper than buying cymbals separately — so if you like all the cymbals in the pack anyway, they can be well worth buying.
-Not only that, but there are some great cymbal packs out there.
+Finding the right cymbals for your setup can be tricky at times.
+Most of the time, drummers prefer to buy cymbals individually because of the fact that it allows them to buy the models they like, and mix and match brands and models.
+Sometimes, however, it’s better to simply buy a cymbal pack.
+For example, cymbal packs are often a little cheaper than buying cymbals on their own — so if you like all the cymbals in a cymbal pack anyway, they may well be the way to go.

 Of course, there are quite a few cymbal packs out there, and they’re not all created equal.
 That, however, is why we’ve put together this guide.
 Here are the best cymbal packs out there.